acceldata-io/ce-utils/odp-upgrade-to-3_3_6_0_1/upgrade_files_336/ODP-env-templates/README.md

 ### These Template Files are for reference purpose only.
-# Following Flags Needs to be added in the Hadoop, Hbase, Hive env file before the start of service .
+# Following Flags Needs to be added in the Hadoop, Hbase, Hive Env.

+### The following flags should be added after upgrading Hadoop, HBase, and Hive env files before starting the services in a JDK11 environment.
 ### Hadoop-env -

 The Java 11 flags have been addressed in the else block, which will need to be updated after the upgrade is completed during the service start process.